Commonwealth War Graves Commission: Post–Second World War

 Fromelles (Pheasant Wood) Military Cemetery, the most recently dedicated cemetery.

 Following the Second World War, the Commission recognised that the word 'Imperial' within its name was no longer appropriate.
-In the spirit of strengthening national and regional feelings the organization changed its name to Commonwealth War Graves Commission in 1960.
+In the spirit of strengthening national and regional feelings the organisation changed its name to Commonwealth War Graves Commission in 1960.

 More recent conflicts have sometimes made it impossible for the commission to care for cemeteries in a given region or resulted in the destruction of sites altogether.
 Zehrensdorf Indian Cemetery in Germany was unkempt after the end of the Second World War and until the German reunification because it was located in an area occupied by Russian forces and was not entirely rebuilt until 2005.
 The Six-Day War and War of Attrition resulted in the destruction of Port Tewfik Memorial and Aden Memorial, and the death of a Commission gardener at Suez War Memorial Cemetery.
 During the Lebanese Civil War two cemeteries in Beirut were destroyed and had to be rebuilt.
 The maintenance of war graves and memorials in Iraq has remained difficult since Iran–Iraq War in the 1980s, with regular maintenance being impractical since after the Gulf War.

 The commission also provides support for war graves outside its traditional mandate.
 In 1982, the British Ministry of Defence requested the commission's assistance to design and construct cemeteries in the Falkland Islands for those killed during the Falklands War.
 Although these cemeteries are not Commonwealth War Graves Commission cemeteries, the Commission manages the administrative responsibilities for them.
 Since 2005, the commission has carried out similar management duties on behalf of the British Ministry of Defence for cemeteries and graves of British and Imperial soldiers who died during the Second Boer War.
 In 2003, Veterans Affairs Canada employed the commission to develop an approach to locate grave markers for which the Canadian Minister of Veterans Affairs has responsibility.
 As of 2011, the commission conducts a twelve-year cyclical inspection programme of Canadian veterans' markers installed at the expense of the Government of Canada.

 In 2008, an exploratory excavation discovered mass graves on the edge of Pheasant Wood outside of Fromelles.
 Two-hundred and fifty British and Australian bodies were excavated from five mass graves which were interred in the newly constructed Fromelles (Pheasant Wood) Military Cemetery.
 This was the first new Commonwealth War Graves Commission cemetery in more than 50 years, the last such cemeteries having been built after the Second World War.